SRam3/agent-backend/README.md

 - `DBNAME`

-If `KEY_VAULT_URL` is **not** provided, credentials must instead come from the following environment variables:
+If `KEY_VAULT_URL` is **not** provided, credentials must instead come from the following environment variables (their Key Vault equivalents like `DBUSERNAME` are also accepted):

 - `DB_USERNAME`
 - `DB_PASSWORD`
 - `DB_HOST`
 - `DB_NAME`

-The `.env` file in `sales_agent_api/` shows both approaches.
-Replace the values as needed:
+The `.env` file in `sales_agent_api/` is loaded automatically when the app starts, so you can place your local credentials there.
+Replace the values as
+needed:

 ```dotenv
 # KEY_VAULT_URL=https://<your-keyvault-name>.vault.azure.net/